Periculum-io/periculum-flutter/README.md

 Minimum Android SDK: `Periculum requires a minimum API level of 21.`

 ## Info
-For this plugin to work, you must have a Periculum account and you'll also need to use your merchant Id and secret key to generate a token from the Periculum API.
+For this plugin to work, you must have a Periculum account and you'll also need to use your Client Id and secret key to generate a token from the Periculum API.

 ## Getting Started